c-neto/carlosneto.dev/_sources/blog/2024/2024-02-08-starship-zsh.md.txt

 I needed come back the real world again, then I gave a chance for Zsh, a advanced and highly customizable command-line interface with enhanced productivity features and a large Plugins.
 It greatly appealed to me, mainly when I tested the [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) a _"minimalistic, powerful and extremely customizable Zsh prompt"_, and the [oh-my-zsh](https://ohmyz.sh/) framework that provides a simple way to manage Plugins and Themes.
 I believed I had reached a stable terminal configuration with a good balance between productivity and simplicity, but in the MacOs workstation, the input and startup delay of the commands got on my nerves.

 I searched improvements tips in the Blog Posts and Youtube videos, but the result don't satisfied myself.
-Then, I opted to install the Plugins manually avoiding the oh-my-zsh, and I tested the [Starship](https://starship.rs/) (in my words: "_a [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) alternative, in Rust, blazing-fast, with many stars in the GitHub_").
+Then, I opted to install the Plugins manually avoiding the _oh-my-zsh_, and I tested the [Starship](https://starship.rs/) (in my words: "_a Spaceship alternative, in Rust, blazing-fast, with many stars in the GitHub_").

 The results were astonishing.
 I didn't have to put in any effort to transition my theme configuration from Spaceship to Starship, and the performance is exactly as I expected.

 ## My ZSH Favorite Plugins

 There are numerous plugins available for ZSH.
-Typically, these plugins are managed by oh-my-zsh, which I use to simplify the exploration of plugins.
+Typically, these plugins are managed by _oh-my-zsh_, which I use to simplify the exploration of plugins.
 However, I've noticed that these plugins are essentially single script files with a predefined set of functions and routines.
-Once I identify plugins that are relevant to my needs, I install them individually to eliminate any potential delays caused by oh-my-zsh.
+Once I identify plugins that are relevant to my needs, I install them individually to eliminate any potential delays caused by _oh-my-zsh_.

 I will present in the following sub-topics, my indispensable ZSH Plugins.